NREL/SOEP-QSS/README.md

 Deactivation is more of an issue for LIQSS methods because they set the highest derivative to zero when an interior point quantized representation start value occurs.

 Deactivation appears to be a fairly serious flaw in the QSS approach.
-To address this a time step to use when deactivation occurs was added as an option (`dtInf`) and its use, especially for LIQSS methods is highly recommended.
+To address this a time step to use when deactivation occurs was added as an option (`dtInf`) and its use, especially for LIQSS methods, is highly recommended.
 To minimize effort expended on intrinsically deactivated variables a "relaxation" approach is used where the `dtInf` time step is doubled on each successive call for the next requantization time that would otherwise give infinity.
 The concept of falling back to a lower-order QSS method for computing the next requantization time when deactivation occurs was found to be much less efficient and less effective.

 A related issue arises when the highest order derivative has a very small magnitude, causing a very large time step to the next requantization to be computed.
 The `dtMax` value can be used to limit such large time steps but comes at some performance cost when the small derivative magnitude is intrinsic and sustained over large time spans.
 A different time step option that is like `dtMax` but only active when the highest derivative is non-zero and also relaxes upon successive use would probably be an effective approach.